 Take for example a message from SenderA.com to RecipientB.com where RecipientB.com uses Mimecast (or another cloud security provider).
 The MX record for RecipientB.com is Mimecast in this example.
 When EOP gets the message it will have gone from SenderA.com > Mimecast > RecipientB.com > EOP, or it will have gone SenderA.com > Mimecast > EOP if you are not sending via any other system such as an on-premises network.

-EOP though, without Enhanced Filtering, will see the source email as the previous hop – in the above example the email will appear to come from Mimecast or the on-premises IP address – and neither of these are the true sender for SenderA.com and so the message fails SPF if it is set to -all (hard fail) and possibly DMARC if set to p=reject.
-EOP won’t, because of this complexity in routing, reject hard fails or DMARC rejects immediately.
+EOP though, without Enhanced Filtering, will see the source email as the previous hop – in the above examples the email will appear to come from Mimecast or the on-premises IP address – and in the first case neither of these are the true sender for SenderA.com and so the message fails SPF if it is set to -all (hard fail) and possibly DMARC if set to p=reject.
+Note that EOP won’t, because of this complexity in routing, reject hard fails or DMARC rejects immediately.